 Students may start individually paced courses at any time during the year (please note that you will need to allow two weeks for processing individually paced course applications) and progress at their own pace during their enrollment time.
 Enrollment and tuition for individually paced courses are time based, and students may enroll in a course for three, six, or nine months.
 The amount of content covered is still the same regardless of which enrollment length you select.

 What courses are individually paced?

-Math courses (except NCAA-approved courses), chess, computer science and technology (except AP Computer Science A and Intro to Computer Science and Engineering), and science courses (except AP science courses, NCAA-approved courses, Introduction to Forensics, and Inventions in Engineering) are individually paced.
+Math courses (except NCAA-approved courses), chess, computer science and technology, and science courses (except AP science courses, NCAA-approved courses, Introduction to Forensics, and Inventions in Engineering) are individually paced.
 All other courses are session-based.